 - Mix the dry ingredients thoroughly with a flat beater for 1 minute at low speed to distribute evenly.

-- Bring your scale to the sink area.
-Put a microwavable water cup on the scale.
-Tare it.
-Remove it and take it to your water faucet.
+- Put your pourable liquids cup on the scale.
+Tare it to deduct its weight from your calculation.
+Remove it from the scale and take it to your water faucet.

-- Read the temperature, using your digital thermometer, in the middle of the water, not touching the glass/plastic, it should read 24-26°c /120°F – 125°F. Temperature counts with yeast.
+- Read the temperature, using your digital thermometer, in the middle of the water, not touching the glass/plastic, it should read 26°c / 79°F. Temperature counts with yeast.

 - Not hot enough?
-15 seconds in the microwave.
+Let the water run a bit hotter;

 - Too hot?
 Add a little cold water.

-- Mix the batter in your mixing bowl for five (5) minutes, starting at the lowest speed to integrate and increasing speed to medium-low / 3-4, on the mixer.
+- Mix the batter in your mixing bowl for three (3) minutes, or, by hand, five (5) minutes, starting at the lowest speed to integrate and increasing speed to low, 2-3, on the mixer.
+DO NOT OVERMIX.

 - When finished, remove the beater blade and scrape any excess off of it into the bowl with a spatula.